-Service Type: Other Service

-Service Name: Family/Caregiver Training and Support
+Service Name: Family/Caregiver Training and Support rider Category:

-ovider Category:

-gency
+ency

-ovider Type:
+rider Type:

-raining Agency
+ai ning Agency

-ovider Qualifications
+vider Qualifications

 License (specify):

 Certificate (specify):

 Other Standard (specify):

-Training agencies that provide training events, workshops, seminars or conferences must meet the following standards:
+Training agencies that provide training events, workshops, seminars or conferences must meet the

-- 1. Have a signed ODP Provider Agreement on file with ODP when the agency directly enrolls with the Department as a provider. - 2.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 3.
-Comply with Department standards related to provider qualifications.
+following standards: 1.
+Have a signed ODP Provider Agreement on file with ODP when the agency directly enrolls with the

+Department as a provider.

+2. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+3. Comply with Department standards related to provider qualifications.

+fication of Provider Qualifications Entity Responsible for Verification:

+AWC FMS, VF/EA FMS, OHCDS, ODP or its Designee

+Frequency of Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
+New providers may be qualified more frequently depending on which monitoring cycle they are

-State laws, regulations and policie s referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operat ing agency (if applicable).
-Service Type: Other Service
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).